 Related: How to Raise Kind Kids

-So we have to give them opportunities to show how kind they are.
+So we have to give kids opportunities to show how kind they are.

-We brought the kindness elves into our home to bring them inspiration to be kind to others.
+We brought the kindness elves into our home to bring our kids inspiration to be kind to others.

 It’s a year-round endeavor to raise kind kids and while it’s better to focus on the everyday small, normal, acts of kindness, it’s also fun to go bigger on the holidays.